AlkaWildlife/alkawildlife.eu/en_GB/_publications/zimní-sčítání-vydry-říční-ve-vybraných-oblastech-české-republiky-v-letech-2008-2012.md

 attachments:
   - {}
 ---
-During the years 2008 to 2012 twelve snow tracking surveys done in nine 10 x 10 km2 squares were carried out in the Czech Republic.
-Number of individuals identified in different squares varied between one to twenty nine adult otters per 100 km2.
+From 2008-2012 twelve, we completed twelve snow tracking surveys across nine 10x10km2 squares in the Czech Republic.

+Number of individuals identified in different squares varied between 1-29 adult otters per 100km2.

 Higher densities were found in fishpond areas compared to mountain areas.
-Dependent cubs made up 36% of the population, and the average size of litter was 1.58.
+Dependent cubs made up 36% of the population and the average size of litter was 1.58.